 The coolant or antifreeze regulates the engine temperature and keeps it from overheating.
 When you notice a green fluid under your car, you should take your vehicle to a mechanic for a proper inspection.
+Leaks are common symptoms of low coolant and you may risk ending up with an overheating engine if you don’t deal with the issue right away.
 If the green liquid isn’t an antifreeze, it will most likely be an A/C fluid leaking from your car.

 Visit an auto repair shop to carry out a complete diagnosis of the leak.
 The leak can get sealed by removing the refrigerant from the A/C and then replacing it once the leak gets salvaged.
 The service cost ranges from $250 to $400.